soundpress/RulesOfNYC/docs/c32/index.rst

    (8) Researchers must preserve the existing order of material and notify staff if any material is discovered to be not in order.

-C. REPRODUCTION AND PUBLICATION OF MATERIALS.
+C. Reproduction and Publication of Materials.
 The Municipal Archives recognizes its responsibility to facilitate access to its collections by permitting the reproduction, reprinting, publishing, or other use of archival material, subject to the following conditions:

    (1) The physical condition of an item may prohibit reproduction.